-#CELEBRATEDIFFERENCES - BE A FRIEND!
+#CelebrateDifferences #TheConnectionIsYou - BE A FRIEND!

 Every person in the world is unique in his or her own special way.
-We believe what makes you different, makes you special!
-When you become a friend to a person with autism, you can both learn a lot from each other.
-Understanding autism and how to interact with people with autism comes from being exposed to them.
-Learning how to treat and talk to a person with autism can help you be a better friend.
+When you become a friend to a person with Autism, you can both learn a lot from each other.
+Understanding Autism and how to support people with Autism comes from interacting with them.
+Learning how to treat and talk to a person with Autism can help you be a better friend.

-Here are a few tips for being a friend to someone with autism:
+Here are a few tips for being a friend to someone with Autism:

 - Always be kind and compassionate. - Accept your friend's differences and realize your friend may have information or skills that you can learn from as well. - Treat them like anyone else and talk to them like you would talk to another one of your friends. - Try not to use sarcasm or slang as your friend may not understand ("get over it," "let's hang out") - Your friend's behavior is often their way of communicating.
 They might scream, hit themselves, repeat phrases or throw things because they have a hard time telling people what they want or need.
-Try to figure out what your friend is saying with their behavior. - Give your friend extra time to answer your question or complete an activity. - Protect your friend when others try to bully or make them do something that is not appropriate. - Understand your friend may be bothered by things that you are not (loud noises or bright lighting). - Help others learn about and accept autism. - Join your friend in activities that interest them. - Invite your friend to join you in group activities, such as going to the movies, hanging out with other friends, or attending sporting or school events. - Ask them to do things with you, but don't just explain it to them.
-Show them what to do so they can imitate you. - Say something to your friend when they do good things.
+Try to figure out what your friend is saying with their behavior. - Give your friend extra time to answer your question or complete an activity. - Protect your friend when others try to bully or make them do something that is not appropriate. - Understand your friend may be bothered by things that you are not (loud noises or bright lighting). - Help others learn about and accept Autism. - Join your friend in activities that interest them. - Invite your friend to join you in group activities, such as going to the movies, hanging out with other friends, or attending sporting or school events. - Ask them to do things with you, but don't just explain it to them.
+Show them what to do so they can imitate you and feel included. - Say something to your friend when they do good things.
 You can cheer, give high-fives or just tell them "great work".
-They like to be complimented too!
+They like to be complimented too! - Don't give up!
+You may think your friend isn't listening or paying attention to what is happening, but never underestimate their ability!